appwrite/sdk-for-php/docs/account.md

 PUT https://cloud.appwrite.io/v1/account/mfa/challenge
 ```

-** Complete the MFA challenge by providing the one-time password. **
+** Complete the MFA challenge by providing the one-time password.
+Finish the process of MFA verification by providing the one-time password.
+To begin the flow, use [createMfaChallenge](/docs/references/cloud/client-web/account#createMfaChallenge) method. **

 ### Parameters